marcwie/sedac-gpw-parser/README.md

 For other operating systems and linux flavours please do `pip install cartopy` before installing `sedac-gpw-parser` and make sure that `cartopy` is installed correctly.

+To properly download and prepare the data you need to have `unzip` installed.
+This can be done in Ubuntu by typing `sudo apt-get install unzip`.

 # Installation

 This package only works with `python3`.
 To install just type: